Getting Started with OSF Search

 - Interpreting Your Search Results

-- Refine Results Using Search Operators
+- Refine Results with Filters or Search Operators

 - How Does OSF Search Determine Relevance

-Navigating to the OSF Search Page
+Navigating to the OSF Search page

 Searching by Term

-Interpreting Your Search Results
+Search Results

 The total number of results for your query is presented in the top left.
 If there are more than 10,000 results, it will only read "10,000+ results".
-Modify your query or use filters to reduce and specify your results.

 The search result cards provide a preview of the content within, with the key metadata based on the object type.